What is Clean Heating & Cooling?

 Renewable energy isn’t just clean electricity from solar panels and wind turbines – it's also renewable thermal energy that provides energy-efficient home comfort without the use of fossil fuels like oil, propane, or natural gas.
 Clean heating and cooling equipment plays a key role in Connecticut’s big push for reductions in greenhouse gas emissions that contribute to climate change.

-A heat pump uses a relatively small amount of electricity to absorb and transfer heat from the air (air source heat pump) or ground (ground source heat pump), warming your home in the colder months while doubling as an efficient cooling system in the warmer months.
+A heat pump operates by moving air, rather than generating it, to transfer heat.
+It draws heat from the air (air source heat pump) or from the ground (ground source heat pump) to heat your home in the colder months, while doubling as an efficient cooling system in the warmer months.
 A heat pump keeps your home at a comfortable temperature year-round with minimal maintenance.

+Another heat pump technology to consider is heat pump water heaters.
 Heat pump water heaters efficiently pull heat from the surrounding air to heat water rather than relying on fossil fuels.
+Although we do not offer rebates on solar water heaters, they are another water heating option.
 Solar water heaters use sunlight to generate hot water for your home.

 Available Rebates